Territorial Army (India)

 The TA has participated in all of India's wars since the country's independence, including the Sino-Indian War of 1962, Indo-Pakistani War of 1965, Indo-Pakistani War of 1971, and the Kargil War.
-The TA have also taken part in Operation Pawan (1987) in Sri Lanka, Operation Rakshak in Punjab and Jammu and Kashmir, Operation Rhino (1991) and Operation Bajrang (1990–1991) in Northeast India, and Operation Parakram in Jammu and Kashmir.
+The TA has also taken part in Operation Pawan (1987) in Sri Lanka, Operation Rakshak in Punjab and Jammu and Kashmir, Operation Rhino (1991) and Operation Bajrang (1990–1991) in Northeast India, and Operation Parakram in Jammu and Kashmir.

-Those joining the TA must be employed in mainstay civilian professions or be self-employed.
-Members undergo two months of mandatory paid service each year.
-The TA says it "does not provide a full time career", although there is no restriction.
-Soldiers often prefer to remain embodied for longer periods.
-TA personnel are entitled to all benefits available to the Indian Army, except gratuity and pension, which are based on number of full years served.
+Individuals seeking to join the TA must be employed in mainstay civilian professions or be self-employed.
+Members are required to undergo two months of mandatory paid service every year.
+Although the TA states that it "does not provide a full time career", soldiers can choose to remain embodied for longer periods.
+TA personnel are entitled to all benefits available to the Indian Army, except gratuity and pension which are determined by the number of full years served.